stoplightio/spectral/docs/reference/asyncapi-rules.md

 ### asyncapi-message-messageId-uniqueness

-`messageId` must be unique across all the messages (except these one defined in the components).
+`messageId` must be unique across all the messages (except those one defined in the components).

 **Recommended:** Yes